Ultra-Wideband Technology (UWB): The Most Accurate Real-Time Location Data

 • Post-training analysis

-This precision, combined with the ability to work without interfering with other radio technologies, makes UWB real-time positioning a strong choice for in complex environments.
+UWB frequency, with its wide bandwidth of 500 MHz and ultra-short pulses just 2 nanoseconds long, enables location tracking with an accuracy of up to 30 cm / 1 ft.
+This precision, combined with the ability to operate without interfering with other radio technologies, makes UWB ideal for real-time positioning in complex environments.

 Narrowband-Ultra Wideband